CrazyRedMachine/LUFAHybridFightstick/README.md

 Hold "start" as you plug the controller to make it an XInput controller.

-Gamepad mode is persistent across plugging and unplugging the controller, so if you don't press anything while plugging the controller, it will stay in the last used mode.
+Gamepad mode is persistent, so if you don't press anything while plugging the controller, it will stay in the last used mode.

 ### DPAD modes